Performance Management

 Transit Safety Performance Measure (PM-5)

-On July 19, 2018, the Federal transit Administration (FTA) published the Public Transportation Agency Safety Plan (PTASP) Final Rule, which requires that operators of public transportation systems that receive Federal funds under FTA’s Urbanized Area Formula Grants to develop safety plans that include the processes and procedures to implement Safety Management Systems (SMS).
+On July 19, 2018, the Federal Transit Administration (FTA) published the Public Transportation Agency Safety Plan (PTASP) Final Rule, which requires that operators of public transportation systems that receive Federal funds under FTA’s Urbanized Area Formula Grants to develop safety plans that include the processes and procedures to implement Safety Management Systems (SMS).
 The Plan must include safety performance targets and be updated and certified annually.

-On October 27, 2020, the Policy Board adopted the following transit safety targets.
+On June 24, 2024, the Policy Board adopted the following transit safety targets.

-Oahu Transit Safety Targets
+Oahu Transit Safety Targets (2024)

 Total number of fatalities